RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/03-closed.md

 ##### Description

-Displays a face with closed eyes on Zumi's screen
+Displays Zumi's closed eyes on the screen.

 ##### Parameters